ccnyplanetarium/ccnyplanetarium.github.io/_posts/2020-11-02-ancient-star-maps.md

 caption="The stars from the constellation Ursa Major, with Lat, Long, and Brightness"
 %}

 Much work has already been done analyzing these tables of star positions - our task here is not to dig too deep into the data set and its artifacts, but rather to make a compelling visualization.
 Several technical issues arise when trying to do so.
 First, we can't just throw a 500 year old scanned image at a piece of software and have it turn it into a picture.
-Someone needs to type all those numbers up into a machine readable file.
-Fortunately that's been done before in several places.
+A dedicated individual needs to type all those numbers up into a machine readable file.
+Not that I'm not up for it, but it's been done before in several places.
 (Graßhoff, 1990; Ptolemy, G. J. Toomer 1984)

 Next, we have to understand what the numbers are indicating.
 For Ptolemy, the most natural system of measurements involved using the degrees above and below the ecliptic plane, and the degrees east or west of the vernal equinox - the location in the sky where the ecliptic plane crosses the celestial equator.
 The tricky thing is that due to orbital precession, this position changes about 1 degree every 72 years.
 So, we need to know _when_ Ptolemy made these measurements in order to convert them the modern epoch.
 Again, fortunately, this has been done.
 (Peters, 1915) The best estimate for which equinox to use has been figured out to be 58 AD.